 - ½ cup 100g granulated sweetener

-- Selecting a large mixing bowl, combine the first 9 ingredients (all dry) using a spatula.
+- In a large mixing bowl, combine the first 7 ingredients.
+Set aside.

-- Add the wet mixture to the dry and mix well with the hand mixer or spatula until no dry ingredients are visible.
+- Add the dry mixture to the wet and fold using a rubber spatula until no dry ingredients are visible.

-- Pour the batter into the prepared loaf pan and bake for 40-45 mins (cover loosely with a piece of foil at the 20-25 minutes mark or when browned to your taste to avoid the top of the loaf burning) or until the toothpick comes out clean when inserted in the center of the loaf.
+- Pour the batter into the prepared loaf pan and bake for 40-45 mins (cover loosely with a piece of foil if browns too fast) or until the toothpick comes out clean when inserted in the center of the loaf.

 - Remove from the oven and let the loaf cool down for 10-15 minutes in the loaf pan.
 Then transfer onto a cooling rack until cooled down completely.